Events explained

 The sf::Event::MouseEntered and sf::Event::MouseLeft events are triggered when the mouse cursor enters/leaves the window.

-There's no member associated to these events in the sf::Event union.
+There's no member associated with these events in the sf::Event union.

 if (event.type == sf::Event::MouseEntered)